Dear ADDitude: What Makes an Academic Goal Appropriate?

 “What makes an academic goal ‘appropriate?’
 My son’s school wants him to increase one reading level each year, but he’s already far behind and I’m concerned he’ll never catch up if not pushed harder and given more interventions.”

 This is a great question.
 It sounds as if the goal needs a follow-up.
-IEP goals follow the SMART goal outline:
+IEP learning goals follow the SMART goal outline:

 S- It should be specific (increase one reading level each year) and it could be extremely specific (he will read 80 words per minute).

 M – It should be measurable (at the end of the year you should have a clear picture of whether your son met the goal).